johnrbell/flair_eva_project/readme.md

     - 100mm stroke length used (required?) for this design.
     - *Please make a PR to this readme if you believe you have alternative options.*
 - TMC2209 Driver: [Amazon](https://www.amazon.com/dp/B08DFV4QQ1?psc=1&ref=ppx_yo2ov_dt_b_product_details)
-    - To be tested still.
+    - Working so far. 👍 No configuration or anything set up, just tested basic communication.
+Initial test can be seen [here](https://github.com/johnrbell/ESP32_TCM2209_Testing).
     - These specific ones have misprints on the silkscreening which is noted in the [fysetc wiki](https://wiki.fysetc.com/Silent2209/#v30-hardware-connection). 🤨
 - 24v to 5v Converter:  [Amazon](https://www.amazon.com/dp/B08NZV88MC?psc=1&ref=ppx_yo2ov_dt_b_product_details)
     - To power the ESP32 from the PSU if not using another source.
 Using USB for the forseeable future.